Why the Competitive Analysis Should Be One of Your First Steps in a Marketing Plan

 3. Backlink analysis: Examining the quantity and quality of backlinks pointing to your competitors’ websites, including the domain authority and relevance of the linking sites.

-4. SEO audit: Analyzing hundreds of technical SEO elements of your competitors’ websites that impact search engine results.
+4. SEO audit: Analyzing hundreds of SEO elements of your competitors’ websites that impact search engine results.

 5. Social media engagement: Assessing your competitors’ social media activity, including the number of followers, engagement levels, and types of content shared.